Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 On September 25, 2018, the State of Pennsylvania issued its position on the use of client login information to access client custodial accounts.
 The State found that using client usernames and passwords may meet the definition of custody.
 A Pennsylvania registered investment adviser with custody must be in compliance with all custody rules as outlined in the Pennsylvania Securities Act of 1972.
 This generally requires notification to the Pennsylvania Department of Banking and Securities (the “Department”), a net worth of $35,000, an annual audited balance sheet, completion of an internal control report that includes an opinion of an independent certified public accountant, and an annual surprise examination of client funds or securities by and independent certified public accountant.

-However, the State of Pennsylvania also found that the use of client usernames and passwords may cause clients to violate their own custodial user agreements or could void the custodian’s policies that allow for reimbursement for unauthorized withdrawals.
-Engaging in such practices means the registered investment adviser is misrepresenting themselves as their client to the custodian.
-As such, the State considers the use of client usernames and passwords to access client custodial accounts as a dishonest and unethical practice.
-The State’s Bureau of Securities Compliance and Examinations will recommend administrative action unless remedial action is taken by the investment adviser.
-The following remedial action would need to be taken:
+However, the State of Pennsylvania has determined that the utilization of client usernames and passwords can potentially lead clients to violate their own custodial user agreements or void the custodian’s reimbursement policies for unauthorized withdrawals.
+By engaging in such practices, registered investment advisers are misrepresenting themselves as their clients to the custodian.
+Consequently, the State views the use of client usernames and passwords to access client custodial accounts as an unethical and dishonest practice.
+The State’s Bureau of Securities Compliance and Examinations will recommend administrative action unless the investment adviser takes remedial measures.
+The following remedial actions are required:

-1. Cease all use of client usernames and passwords to access client custodial accounts.
+1. Discontinue all use of client usernames and passwords to access client custodial accounts.

-2. Notify affected clients to change their login information and security questions.
+2. Notify affected clients in writing to change their login information and security questions.

-Most investment advisers don’t want to deal with the additional cost and headache of having custody.
-So what is the solution?
-There are a number of applications that allows advisers to login using their own credentials to view client accounts or that consolidate a client’s account information (even for accounts the adviser is not actively managing) so that the adviser can view this important information without having to retain the client’s login information to access it.
+Most investment advisers prefer to avoid the added costs and complications associated with custody.
+So, what is the solution?
+There are several applications available that allow advisers to log in using their own credentials to view client accounts or consolidate client account information, even for accounts they are not actively managing.
+This enables advisers to access important information without needing to retain the client’s login details.

 Author Bio